Dylbin/Dylbin/README.md

-- 👋 Hi, My name is Dylan I'm a 20 year old web developer from Sweden.
+- 👋 Hi, My name is Dylan I'm a 20 year old web developer and iOS Jailbreaker from Sweden.
 - 📫 Discord: bottledcodeine#2238 Twitter: (@dylicious999).

 <!---